GPS over Fibre

 The RX module converts the light signal back into its original RF form, then amplifies and impedance matches it to the attached GPS receiver/repeater.

-Cheap, readily-available multi-mode fibre (MMF) will reach up to 1,500 metres (5,000 feet) while single mode fibre (SMF) can be used for distances up to 10Km (50Km if required).
+Cheap, readily-available multi-mode fibre (MMF) will reach up to 1,500 metres (5,000 feet) while single mode fiber (SMF) can be used for distances up to 10Km (50Km if required).

 Both types of systems are available from FalTech GPS – details below.